 Product features are a great stepping stone toward paid sponsorships, but they may not result in actual cash.
 As you start gaining a larger following, brands might send you their products to feature and/or review in your videos.
 Free stuff is great, right?
 You don’t even have to wait for brands to reach out to you—go ahead and pitch yourself to potential sponsors.
 Just make sure that you pitch to companies that make sense for your channel (although, you may start receiving random product feature requests along the way).

 Paid sponsorships are the goldmine for making money on YouTube.
 This is when brands pay you to mention or endorse their product in your videos.
 We’re going to be completely honest with you—this is a hard goal to reach.
 But it is never too early to start pitching yourself to companies.
 Engage with them on social media, show them how you would help their brand, and provide examples of successful product sponsorships or affiliate programs you’ve done in the past.
 Even if you haven’t quite hit the desired subscriber count yet, you’ll still put yourself on brands’ radars.
 Again, just make sure that the companies you seek out make sense for the content you produce.

 Hustle, Hustle, Hustle

 Monetization can be a tricky game, but just remember to keep up that hustle!
 You’re in it for the long haul, so make content that you are truly passionate about.
+That’s a key takeaway we learned from our State of YouTube 2019 report.
 YouTube creators are some of the busiest people out there, so set yourself up for success by using high-quality stock footage and After Effects templates.
 Don’t skimp on the audio, either—viewers appreciate sound effects and music that match the tone of the video (and it won’t cost you an arm and a leg if you go with stock).
 In video production, your time is just as valuable as your money, so save on both with stock media from Storyblocks.